Graduate Theological Union

 The library director’s office is also responsible for all library events and programs, several of which are open to the public.
 The library hosts an annual book sale, an annual “Reading of the Sacred Texts” lecture and reception, art exhibitions, and other special programs and events.

 Book Donations and Annual Book Sale The library gladly receives book donations.
 Donated books are evaluated by library staff and are either added to the circulating collection or put into the annual book sale that benefits the library acquisitions program.
-The library book sale is held on October 1.
+The library book sale will be held on September 30 2014.

 Annual Library Lecture The “Reading of the Sacred Texts” is the library’s premier lecture series.
 This annual event has been well-received by audiences for almost 20 years.
 Recent speakers include internationally-known playwright Luis Valdez and acclaimed Hebrew Bible translator Robert Alter.